UWCNuclear/UbuntuSetUp/README.md

 *Medium test*: Run the germanium detection efficiency code to obtain the efficiency curve: https://github.com/UWCNuclear/RootEffi

 Instructions are on the Github page.
-(To download, type "git clone https://github.com/UWCNuclear/RootEffi.git" in your terminal)
+(To download, paste "git clone https://github.com/UWCNuclear/RootEffi.git" in your terminal)

 *Advanced test*: (Some editing required :-)) Reproduce the plots from the Covid19 minischool: https://github.com/UWCNuclear/Covid19_minischool

 Watch the videos to find the commands.
-(To download, type "git clone https://github.com/UWCNuclear/Covid19_minischool.git" in your terminal)
+(To download, paste "git clone https://github.com/UWCNuclear/Covid19_minischool.git" in your terminal)

 *More support*:	https://root.cern/install/  and Google